Workiva/react-dart/README.md

 Proper usage of refs here is a little bit different from usage in react.
 You can specify a ref name in component props and then call ref method to get the referenced element.
-Return value for dart components and for javascript components is different.
+Return value for Dart components and for javascript components is different.
-For dart component, you get an instance of dart class of the component.
+For a Dart component, you get an instance of the Dart class of the component.
-For js components (like DOM elements), you get instance of jsObject representing the react component.
-If you want to work with DOM nodes instead of a component, you can call top level method findDOMNode on anything the ref returns.
+For primitive components (like DOM elements), you get the DOM node.
+If you want to work with DOM nodes of dart components instead, you can call top level method `findDOMNode` on anything the ref returns.

 ```
 var DartComponent = registerComponent(() => new _DartComponent());